Kidswatter/Kidsybot/Installation-guide-for-Windows-7-and-up.md

 If you don't already have it, you need to install Git for Windows (Git Bash).
 [Download it here](https://git-for-windows.github.io/).

+During the installation, select these options (which should be selected by default):
+* Use Git from Git Bash only
+* Checkout Windows-style, commit Unix-style endings
+* Use MinTTY (the default terminal MSYS2)

 To open Git Bash, open Windows Explorer in your designated folder and right-click.
 You will get the option `Git Bash` on the context menu.
 Click it to open a new shell.

 ![Git Bash context menu](http://i.imgur.com/UUC9GKk.png)